ccb-hms/workbench-python-workshop/episodes/06-loops.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "How can I make a program do many things?"
+- How can I make a program do many things?
-- "How can I do something for each thing in a list?"
+- How can I do something for each thing in a list?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Explain what for loops are normally used for."
+- Explain what for loops are normally used for.
-- "Trace the execution of a simple (unnested) loop and correctly state the values of variables in each iteration."
+- Trace the execution of a simple (unnested) loop and correctly state the values of variables in each iteration.
-- "Write for loops that use the Accumulator pattern to aggregate values."
+- Write for loops that use the Accumulator pattern to aggregate values.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints

-- "A *for loop* executes commands once for each value in a collection."
+- A *for loop* executes commands once for each value in a collection.
-- "A `for` loop is made up of a collection, a loop variable, and a body."
+- A `for` loop is made up of a collection, a loop variable, and a body.
-- "The first line of the `for` loop must end with a colon, and the body must be indented."
+- The first line of the `for` loop must end with a colon, and the body must be indented.
-- "Indentation is always meaningful in Python."
+- Indentation is always meaningful in Python.
-- "Loop variables can be called anything (but it is strongly advised to have a meaningful name to the looping variable)."
+- Loop variables can be called anything (but it is strongly advised to have a meaningful name to the looping variable).
-- "The body of a loop can contain many statements."
+- The body of a loop can contain many statements.
-- "Use `range` to iterate over a sequence of numbers."
+- Use `range` to iterate over a sequence of numbers.

 ::::::::::::::::::::::::::::::::::::::::::::::::